adarwoo/rtu_guardian/README.md

-This project is work in progress and just got started
+This project is work in progress and is now getting there...

 The RTU guardian is a PC/Linux/Mac application which allow configuring and troubleshooting Modbus RTU devices, with some devices being fully managed - in this case - all my Modbus devices.